 We didn't attempt a similar approach in MOVES for several reasons, some conceptual, some practical.
-The main conceptual reason is that in review of data, we did not see clear evidence of distinct "high emitter" subpopulations.
-Rather, review of emissions data seems to show highly skewed but continuous distributions with long tails, which we treat as log-normal for modeling purposes.
+The main conceptual reason is that in review of data, we did not see clear evidence of distinct "high emitter" subpopulations, as might be evidenced by observation of bimodal distributions.
+Rather, review of emissions data seems to show highly skewed but continuous distributions, which we treat as log-normal for modeling purposes.
 Clearly, the vehicles in the upper percentiles of the distributions make disproportionate contributions to the inventory, assuming similar driving patterns to cleaner vehicles in the lower percentiles.
-Based on these observations, our approach has been to capture the mean of the entire distribution, including the upper tail.
+Based on these observations, our approach has been to capture the mean of the entire distribution, including the "upper tail."
 We illustrate these concepts using two examples, based on aggregate cycle means from the Phoenix I/M program, measured on the IM147 cycle.

-Figure 1 shows cumulative distributions of NOx emissions for "young" cars, aged 0-3 years, representing two sets of emissions standards.
+Figure 1-1 shows cumulative distributions of $NO_x$ emissions for "young" cars, aged 0-3 years, representing two sets of emissions standards.
 The blue distribution represents "Tier 0" vehicles, manufactured prior to 1994; the green represents "Tier 1" vehicles, manufactured in 1996-97, and the red represents a mix of the two, during the Tier-1 phase-in period (1994-95).
 Note that the combination of reduced standards and improved technology pushes the entire distribution "leftward" or towards lower emission levels.

-Figure 1.
+Figure 1-1.
 Cumulative distributions of running NOx for cars, Age 0-3, measured on the IM147 cycle (Source: Phoenix I/M program).

-A similar example, Figure 2, shows NOx distributions for Tier-1 vehicles (MY1996-97) at two different age levels, 0-3 and 8-9 years old, shown in blue and red, respectively.
-Qualitatively, the picture looks very similar to Figure 1, except that in this case we can see the effect of age in pushing the entire distribution "rightwards," towards higher emission levels.
+A similar example, Figure 1-2, shows $NO_x$ distributions for Tier-1 vehicles (MY1996-97) at two different age levels, 0-3 and 8-9 years old, shown in blue and red, respectively.
+Qualitatively, the picture looks very similar to Figure 1-1, except that in this case we can see the effect of age in shifting the entire distribution "rightwards," towards higher emission levels.
 Note that the entire distribution shifts, including the lower percentiles, not only the "high emitters" in the upper percentiles.